Have you always wanted to visit Hobbiton in New Zealand?

 Read on to learn more about how you can plan your visit to Hobbiton Village.

-Hobbiton is located in Matamata, about 2 hours from Auckland and one hour from Rotorua.
+Hobbiton is located in Matamata, about 2 hours from Auckland, New Zealand and one hour from Rotorua.

 You can rent a car and drive here on your own or you can get a guided tour to shuttle you back and forth.